Top China Winter Destinations

 Famous Three Towers in Dali, Yunnan Province Yunan

 Yunnan is without doubt one of the most tempting travel destinations in China.
 Its varied landscape, with terrain ranging from topical rainforest to snow-capped peaks, never fails to allure even the most fastidious travelers.
 Winter travelers are fond of Yunnan because of its mild weather.
-Famous tourist cities in Yunan Province: Kunming, Dali, Lijiang, Xishuangbanna Take China Highlighs Yunnan Tours to have a warm winter vocation in Yunnan.
+Famous tourist cities in Yunan Province: Kunming, Dali, Lijiang, Xishuangbanna Take China Highlighs Yunnan Tours to have a warm winter vacation in Yunnan.
 Other famous warm travel destinations include Guangzhou and Hong Kong in south China.

 6. Culture Experience